tiffie1/cpp_raytracer/README.md

 The capabilities of the engine thus far.

 - Raytracing engine that renders images in Portable PixMap format (PPM).
-- Rendering of spheres and planes (planes WIP).
+- Rendering of spheres and planes.
 - Light sources.
 - Specular and Diffused reflection.
 - Full reflections with adjustable recursion depth.